-This depends on your activity, but think about ways you may be able to motivate a child to join in or ‘baby steps’ to joining in.
-For example, I taught dance and I would encourage children to join in by changing the music to their favourite songs, dancing in small groups with that child or asking the child to help me teach something.
+This depends on your activity but think about ways you may be able to motivate a child to join in or ‘baby steps’ to join in.
+For example, I taught dance and I would encourage children to join in by changing the music to their favorite songs, dancing in small groups with that child, or asking the child to help me teach something.

 Camp America summer jobs – know before you go

 Funds – It is costly to apply and process your application so make sure you save before you think about applying.

 You will end up about £600 out of pocket; covering your visa, flights, insurance, DBS check etc before you go.

 However, you do make around this much back depending on your role at camp, just don’t expect to earn a fortune.